hetal24/python-challenge/PyBank/README.md

 * `csv.reader` begins reading the CSV file from the first row. `next(csv_reader, None)` will skip the header row.

-* Use the file.write() function to write analysis file(Export data in the txt file).
+* Use the file.write() function to write in analysis file(Export data in the txt file).